Gabriola’s burning regulations

 - Class B permits are only available from the Fire Chief’s office.

-- Incinerators and fires no larger than half a cubic metre (1/2m by 1/2m by 1/2m) can be burned all year without a permit, provided no restrictions are in force.
+- Incinerators and fires no larger than one cubic metre (1m by 1m by 1m) can be burned all year without a permit, provided no restrictions are in force.
 They are prohibited when our wildfire hazard rating is high with early shift or extreme.

 - A 1 metre perimeter of non-combustible material must surround these fires and a a safe distance from combustible growth or objects must be maintained.